 - Trading without compliant PI insurance

-Over recent years financial advisers have generated more professional indemnity insurance claims than any other profession.
-The sector has also found itself mired in significant instances of fraud.
-On top of this IFAs face an escalating level of uncertain risks - associated with the introduction of Pension Freedoms, for instance.
-So the premiums and market capacity for this sector are extremely volatile.
+Over recent years financial advisers have generated more professional indemnity insurance claims than most other professions.
+The sector has found itself mired in significant instances of mis-selling and on top of this IFAs face an escalating level of uncertain risks associated with the introduction of Pension Freedoms.
+So the premiums and market capacity for this sector are both limited and volatile.

-So choice of broker is extremely important to achieving the best terms.
+So choice of broker in this minefield is extremely important to achieving the best terms.